berkeleymt/berkeley.mt/README.md

 ## Adding content

 Most content is rendered from Markdown files that live in the `content/` directory.

-To add a page, simply create a file in the appropriate location:
+To add or edit a page, simply work on a file in the appropriate location:

 | Path                        | Page               | Notes                                        |
 | --------------------------- | ------------------ | -------------------------------------------- |